Out of challenges, Djokovic faces deportation after losing Australian appeal | Sports-Games

 WEEPING FANS But the player also had some support, especially in his native Serbia and from Serbians living in Australia.

-"What they did today is everything except justice,” said Natasha Marjnovic, 44, a Djokovic supporter who was wiping away tears outside the court building.
-"They killed a beautiful sportsman and his career and for all of us who love tennis."

-In Serbia, people have vented their anger at the treatment of their sporting hero.
+In Serbia, people have vented their anger at the treatment of their sporting heroes.
 President Aleksandar Vucic on Friday criticised Australia's government for what he called the "harassing and bullying (of) ... the best tennis player ever."
-On Sunday, Vucic said he had spoken to the player after the court decision.
+Vucic said on Sunday he had spoken to the player after the court decision.
 "I told him we cannot wait to see him," he told reporters.
 "I told him he is always welcome in Serbia."

+The men's tennis governing body ATP said "today's decision to uphold Novak Djokovic's Australian visa cancellation marks the end of a deeply regrettable series of events".
+It added in a statement that decisions of legal authorities regarding public health must be respected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)